 - (d) Revaluation of Fixed Assets: Within 2004, PPC proceeded with the revaluation of its fixed assets as of December 31, 2004.
 The revaluation was carried out by an independent firm of appraisers.
-The above appraisal which excluded lakes, mines and construction in progress, was completed within 2005 in two phases: - (i) Revaluation of land and buildings: The appraisal of land and buildings of PPC with an effective date of December 3I, 2004, was completed within 2005 and accounted for as of December 3I, 2004.
-The above appraisal of land and buildings resulted initially in a net surplus of Euro 603,74I, out of which the amount of Euro 620,806 was directly credited in equity as of December 3I, 2004 (Euro 602,299 net of real estate tax plus deferred tax on devaluations), and the amount of Euro I7,065, which was not fully offset against the valuation surplus of previous revaluations, was charged directly to the statement of income for the year ended December 3I, 2004.
-Upon the completion of the procedure of registering, accounting settlement and physical/accounting and reconciliation of its revalued land and buildings with the existing fixed assets register, PPC encountered negative differences related to the surplus which was recorded on December 3I, 2004.
-Therefore, PPC proceeded in 2005 with the reversal of a portion of the above surplus amounting to Euro 24,600 (Euro I7,056 net of deferred tax) as of January I, 2005. - (ii) Revaluation of remaining classes of fixed assets and software: The appraisal of the remaining fixed assets (machinery and other equipment, technical works, transportation assets, furniture and fixtures) and software of PPC was completed during the fourth quarter of 2005.
-The comparison between the values as determined by the independent appraisers and the carrying value of the above classes of assets, resulted in a net surplus amounting to Euro 1,391 million, out of which Euro 1,403 million was credited directly to equity (Euro 1,047 million net of deferred tax) and an amount of Euro 12,767, which was not fully offset against the valuation surplus of previous revaluations, was charged to the statement of income for the year ended December 31, 2005 (Euro 9,669 net of deferred tax).
+The above appraisal which excluded lakes, mines and construction in progress, was completed within 2005 in two phases: - (i) Revaluation of land and buildings: The appraisal of land and buildings of PPC with an effective date of December 31, 2004, was completed within 2005 and accounted for as of December 31, 2004.
+The above appraisal of land and buildings resulted initially in a net surplus of Euro 603,741, out of which the amount of Euro 620,806 was directly credited in equity as of December 31, 2004 (Euro 602,299 net of real estate tax plus deferred tax on devaluations), and the amount of Euro 17,065, which was not fully offset against the valuation surplus of previous revaluations, was charged directly to the statement of income for the year ended December 31, 2004.
+Upon the completion of the procedure of registering, accounting settlement and physical/accounting and reconciliation of its revalued land and buildings with the existing fixed assets register, PPC encountered negative differences related to the surplus which was recorded on December 31, 2004.
+Therefore, PPC proceeded in 2005 with the reversal of a portion of the above surplus amounting to Euro 24,600 (Euro 17,056 net of deferred tax) as of January 1, 2005.